lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings-101.md

 When the end state is reached, the meeting is ended.

-When either a referee or an agenda is missing, the odds are stacked up against the meeting to be productive.
+When either a referee or an agenda is missing, the odds are stacked up against the meeting for it to be productive.

 Rands additionally defines a set of meeting habits that should be applied to *all* meetings.